cwt/Grok3API/README.md

 def main():
     # Create a client (cookies will be automatically retrieved if not present)
     client = GrokClient()

     # Create a request
     message = "Create an image of a ship"

     # Send the request
-  result = client.ChatCompletion.create(message)
+    result = client.send_message(message)
     print("Grok's response:", result.modelResponse.message)

     # Save the first image if available
     if result.modelResponse.generatedImages:
         result.modelResponse.generatedImages[0].save_to("ship.jpg")
         print("Image saved as ship.jpg! 🚀")

 if __name__ == '__main__':
     main()
 ```

 This code: